Security of Deep Reinforcement Learning for Autonomous Driving: A Survey: Reinforcement Learning for Autonomous Driving

-\myparagraph{Further Components.} There are parts of the autonomous car that we skipped previously for simplicity.
+\myparagraph{Further Components.} There are other parts of the autonomous vehicle that we skipped previously for simplicity.
 For example, the application of sensors requires software.
-To ensure communication between individual components, each car contains different CAN buses.
-Similar layers to translate the output of the RL agent to the car are also required.
-Each of these components may include a security vulnerability.
-As we will see in the next section, some attacks assume not to alter the environment but the information provided to the RL agent~\cite{zhao2020blackbox,sun2020stealthy,tretschk2018sequential}.
+To ensure efficient and reliable communication between individual electronic control units, each vehicle contains a broadcast communication system: Controller Area Network (CAN) buses.
+Another example is the layers needed to translate the output of the RL agent to the autonomous vehicle.
+Each component may include a security vulnerability.
+As we will see in the next sections, some attacks assume not to alter the environment but the information provided to the RL agent~\cite{zhao2020blackbox,sun2020stealthy,tretschk2018sequential}.

+While the \emph{perception} components are vulnerable to specific adversarial attacks~\cite{xie2017adversarial,chen2018shapeshifter} that target them independently of the underlying system, for the sake of this survey, we will focus on attacks targeting the RL component of the system specifically.
+Similarly, for technical papers dealing with the security of \emph{control} components individually, we defer the reader to existing related work~\cite{bhamare2020cybersecurity}.

-\section{Threat model}
+\section{Threat Model}

-In this section, we describe a threat model that can be used to characterize attacks against RL.
+In this section, we describe a threat model to characterize attacks against RL.
 We characterize the attack according to (1) the goal of the attacker, (2) the knowledge the attacker has about the target system, and (3) the attacker's capabilities of manipulating input data and/or tampering with the system components.